The Beginning

 The 55 was Lagoon’s original design and what a way to launch a brand!
 They later offered an extended version: the 57.
 Along with the 47 and the 67, these yachts remain very popular – classic performance catamarans from Lagoon’s early days.
 Lagoon built 20 55s and 14 57s I believe.

-The 57S is the Sport version built with carbon and Kevlar reinforcements making these cats more rigid.
+The 57S evolved as a Sport version built with carbon and Kevlar reinforcements making them more rigid.
 At 16.9 m long and 9.2m wide they are very stable and seaworthy.
 Lightweight is 17 tonnes.

 They don’t make them like this anymore!